arturictus/sidekiq_alive/README.md

 A Sidekiq job is the responsible for storing this key.
 If Sidekiq stops processing jobs this key gets expired by Redis an consequently the http server will return a 500 error.

-Each sidekiq instance is configured to have a unique queue that ensures that its `SidekiqAlive::Worker` only process jobs for its instance.
+Each sidekiq instance is configured to have unique queue that ensures that its `SidekiqAlive::Worker` only process jobs for its instance, this is determined by the queue_variant config value.
+By default this uses the seconds since the epoch that the server process started at.
+For a determinate variant use `SidekiqAlive.queue_variant = 'host-specific-variant'` in your initializer.

 This Job is responsible to requeue itself for the next liveness probe.